RazziaJA/SetOnStream/docs/Architecture.md

 * Ties broken by turn their latest set was found

 ## Tabletop
 * Grid of cards.
-7 columns by 3 rows, usually only 4 columns used
+7 columns by 3 rows, usually only 4 columns used.
+Maybe dynamically sized so cards are larger at 4 columns

 ## Card
 * Programmatically created SVG element rendering the shapes on the card with the appropriate color, shading, and count.
 Also labels the card with its number to be used when calling a set